-Director of the Media Giraffe Program, based at the University of Massachusetts-Amherst, whose mission is to foster participatory democracy and community by discovering and celebrating above-the-crowd individuals making innovative, sustainable use of media.
+- Director of the Media Giraffe Program, based at the University of Massachusetts-Amherst, whose mission was to foster participatory democracy and community by discovering and celebrating above-the-crowd individuals making innovative, sustainable use of media.

-A member of the first class of fellows of the Reynolds Journalism Institute at the University of Missouri School of Journalism, our nation’s first journalism school and its largest; he continues with RJI as a consultant.
+- A member of the first class of fellows of the Reynolds Journalism Institute at the University of Missouri School of Journalism, our nation’s first journalism school and its largest.